spectral-compute/scale-docs/docs/manual/compiler/dialects.md

 unironically notes "This section is painful, hopefully you can skip it and live your life blisfully unaware".

-Many CUDA programs are written with `nvcc` in mind andcannot be successfully compiled with `clang` because they depend on one of these quirks.
+Many CUDA programs are written with `nvcc` in mind and cannot be successfully compiled with `clang` because they depend on one of these differences.

 HIP experiences the same problem: the HIP compiler is based on LLVM, so HIP is closer to "LLVM-dialect CUDA" than it is to "nvcc-dialect CUDA".
 This